coralproject/reef/README.md

 We seek to accomplish this by

 * creating open source community building software, and
-* disseminate practices, tools, and studies to improve communities on the web.
+* creating, refining and disseminating practices, tools and studies to improve communities around journalism on the web.

 .